Simonig/vehicle-tracking-app/README.md

 * Rails version: 5.1.1

-* To run the project on localhost on port 3000 just run: "rails server"
+* To run the project on localhost on port 3000 just run in the project folder: bundle install rake db:migrate rails server

 * Services